• Skip to primary navigation

 Instructions

-• Sift the flour into a bowl and add the egg yolks, heavy cream, alcohol, and sugar.
+• Sift 2 cups all-purpose flour into a bowl and add 5 egg yolks, 5 Tablespoons heavy cream, 2 Tablespoons spirit, and 1 Tablespoon granulated sugar.
 Mix with a fork or wooden spoon, then turn the mixture onto a work surface and work by hand into a stiffer dough.
 If too sticky, dust with a tablespoon or two of flour and work in.

 • Wrap the dough in plastic wrap and let it rest on the kitchen counter for about half an hour.